CurveDocs/curve-resources/docs/crvusd/loan-details.md

 ## **LLAMMA**

-LLAMA (Lending Liquidation AMM Algorithm) is a fully functional AMM with all the functions a user would expect.
+LLAMMA (Lending Liquidation AMM Algorithm) is a fully functional AMM with all the functions a user would expect.
 For more detail [**please check the source code**](https://github.com/curvefi/curve-stablecoin/blob/master/contracts/AMM.vy).

 ## **Loan Health**